SAS Ground Handling: History

-On March 7, 2013 Swissport International Ltd. (“Swissport”) and Scandinavian Airline Systems (“SAS”) announced that they signed a Letter of Intent creating the basis for continued negotiations between the two companies, aiming at an agreement to transfer full ownership of SAS Ground Handling in Denmark, Sweden and Norway to Swissport.
-As a first step, both parties intend to establish a joint venture company to which the business and operations of SAS Ground Handling and Spirit (cargo handling) will be transferred.
+On 7 March 2013 Swissport International Ltd. ("Swissport") and Scandinavian Airline Systems ("SAS") announced that they signed a letter of intent creating the basis for continued negotiations between the two companies, aiming at an agreement to transfer full ownership of SAS Ground Handling in Denmark, Sweden and Norway to Swissport.
+As a first step, both parties intended to establish a joint venture company to which the business and operations of SAS Ground Handling and Spirit (cargo handling) would be transferred.

 As of September 1, 2013 SAS Ground Handling was divided into three divisions, SGH Norway, SGH Sweden and SGH Denmark, respectively, in preparation for the planned sale to Swissport.
-At the same time, Swissport, in according to the Letter of Intent, have bought 10% shares in each of these three divisions, while negotiations still continue.
+At the same time, Swissport, in according with the letter of intent, have bought 10% shares in each of these three divisions, while negotiations still continued.

 In May 2016 SAS, however, announced its intentions to retain control of the operations at main airports.